-What was once word of mouth or a pick-up in a local publication has become a myriad of marketing options that are now imperative.
-Restaurants are vying for customers who now have an abundance of options and are engaging with new and different mediums to make their decisions.
+What was once done by word of mouth or a via coverage in a local publication or circular has now morphed into mastering a myriad of marketing options that are imperative to the longevity of your concept.
+Restaurants are vying for face-time with customers who have an abundance of options and are engaging with new and different mediums to make their decisions.

-Depending on your goals, any one restaurant marketing activity can be done for free or require hundreds of thousands of dollars.
+Did you know that 87% of successful restaurants pay for advertising?
+Depending on your restaurant's marketing goals, any one restaurant marketing activity can be done for free or require hundreds of thousands of dollars.

-Otherwise, read on for five different line items in your restaurant marketing budget, why they're important, and how much you can expect to spend.
+Now, let's break down the different line items you should consider adding to your restaurant marketing budget, why they're important, and how much you can expect to spend.

 1) Social Media Budget

 76% of internet-using Americans are on social media.

 This channel has become critical for restaurants to manage reviews, push out daily specials, and even act as their de-facto website.
 At a high level, social media can be broken down into organic (or free) posting and paid posting.

 Organic posting is great to build a following cheaply and slowly build a brand over time.
 Sometimes, though, slowly isn’t going to cut it and you need to reach a larger audience now.
 This is what boosting or creating ads out of organic social media posts is for.